 Discovery

-This description excels at specificity and distinctiveness by clearly naming the GoHighLevel CRM platform and listing numerous concrete capabilities.
-However, it lacks an explicit 'Use when...' clause that would help Claude know when to select this skill, and could benefit from common user variations of the platform name.
+This is a strong description with excellent specificity and distinctiveness, clearly naming the GoHighLevel CRM platform and listing numerous concrete capabilities.
+The main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know exactly when to select this skill.
+The trigger terms are naturally aligned with what users would say when working with GoHighLevel.

 Suggestions